-15. Appendices - One of the appendices should be a reevaluation of identified competencies from the Capstone Proposal.
-Students should refer to the JCPH Degree Requirements Guide for the list of program competencies.
+15. Appendices - One of the appendices should be a reevaluation of identified competencies from the Capstone proposal.
+Students should refer to the JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page, for the list of program competencies.